 Our civils contract involved forming multiple site entrances to individual work sites, installing temporary bridge decks and culvert crossings along live water courses, and creating piling platforms, crane hardstandings and structural concrete foundations for the pylons.
 These were some of the

-The revised route required some of the largest pylons ever installed on the UK soil and the foundation tolerances were minute - all works were constructed ‘first time’ with no setting out errors recorded.
+largest pylons ever installed on UK soil, and the foundation tolerances were extremely fine.
+Our team’s professionalism ensured all works were completed ‘first time’ with no setting out errors recorded.